 This Annual Report contains forward-looking statements within the meaning of U.S. securities laws.
 Forward-looking statements include statements that are not statements of historical facts and include, without limitation, statements regarding our belief that our financial performance will continue to improve during 2018, that China and other locations in Asia will continue as high demand locations for containers, that global GDP will grow 3.8% in 2018 and trade growth may be 5-6% in 2018, our expectation that container production in 2018 will be similar to the 3.5 million TEU in 2017, our expectations that new container prices will range between \$2150 and \$2250 in 2018, our belief that used container prices will remain near their current level in 2018, our expectation of benefits from increases in rental rates on expiring leases in future years and our expectation that this benefit will increase over time, our expectation that shipping line improved profitability will continue in 2018, and our expectation that positive trends for container lessors will continue in 2018.
-Readers are cautioned that these forward-looking statements involve risks and uncertainties, see Item 3, "Key Information-Risk Factors" in Textainer's Annual Report on Form 20-F filed with the Securities and Exchange Commission on March 14, 2018.
+Readers are cautioned that these forward-looking statements involve risks and uncertainties, are only predictions and may differ materially from actual future events or results.
+For a discussion of such risks and uncertainties, see Item 3, "Key Information-Risk Factors" in Textainer's Annual Report on Form 20-F filed with the Securities and Exchange Commission on March 14, 2018.